HallemLab/Wild_Worm_Codon_Adapter/README.md

 Please note: the download step for runURL/runGitHub may take a substantial amount of time.
 We recommend downloading this archive and running the application locally.

 ## App Features
-The Wild Worm Codon Adapter Web Tool adapts and automates that process of codon adaptation for a selection of non-*C. elegans* nematode species, currently: *Strongyloididae* species, *Pristionchus* species, and *Brugia malayai*.
-It also enables users to perform bulk calculations of codon adaptiveness relative to *Strongyloididae* and *C. elegans* codon usage rules.
+The Wild Worm Codon Adapter Web Tool adapts and automates that process of codon adaptation for a selection of "wild" worm species, including: *Strongyloididae* species, *Pristionchus* species, *Brugia malayai*, as well as custom codon usage rules provided by users.
+Furthermore, this tool enables users to perform bulk calculations of codon adaptiveness relative to *Strongyloididae* and *C. elegans* codon usage rules.

 The app has two usage modes:

-  1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloididae* species, *Pristionchus* species, and *Brugia malayai*.
+  1. **Optimization Mode:** This tab optimizes genetic sequences for expression in *Strongyloididae* species, *Pristionchus* species, and *Brugia malayai*, as well as user-provided optimal codon sets.
 It accepts either nucleotide or amino acid sequences, and will generate an optimized nucleotide sequence with and without the desired number of introns.
 Users may choose between using canonical *C. elegans* synthetic introns, PATC-rich introns, or *P. pacificus* native introns.
 Users may input sequences using the text box provided, or may upload sequences as .fasta/.gb/.txt files.
 Optimized sequences with or without introns may be downloaded as .txt files.

   2. **Analysis Mode:** For user-provided genes, this tab reports the fractional GC content, cDNA sequence, and codon optimization relative to the codon usage weights of highly expressed *Strongyloides ratti* transcripts (1) or *C. elegans* genes (2).
 Stable Gene or Transcript IDs with prefixes "SSTP", "SRAE", "SPAL", "SVE", "PTRK", or "WB" can be provided either through direct input via the provided textbox, or in bulk as a comma separated text file.
 Users may also provide a *C. elegans* gene name, provided it is prefaced with the string "Ce-", or *C. elegans* stable transcript IDs as is.
 Finally, users may direcly provide cDNA sequences for analysis, either as a 2-column .csv file listing geneIDs and cDNA sequences, or a .fa file containing named cDNA sequences.